The China Ministry of Railway wanted a solution that was made in China

 Plus, the AVEVA software-based system is open, enabling engineers to develop applications and then easily reproduce them internally, without the assistance of outside experts.
 Standardised objects promote repeatability and customisation and save time, meaning new stations can be deployed to meet strict budgets and deadlines.
 In fact, stations have been configured in as little as one day.
 And when changes are needed, they can be made at select stations, or even rolled out across the entire system, thanks to the AVEVA application templates.

 The AVEVA solution was chosen because it offered the unique advantage of off-the-shelf, object-oriented software.

 The world's longest high-speed rail network runs safely and efficiently... with a little help from AVEVA

-Integration for Centralized Management
+Integration for Centralised Management

-For instance, because the Passenger Information System is built on the System Platform, data connectivity is maximized, allowing railway facility operations to be unified and controlled from the central system.
+For instance, because the Passenger Information System is built on the System Platform, data connectivity is maximised, allowing railway facility operations to be unified and controlled from the central system.
 Plus, through the Toolkit, third-party solutions used in conjunction with the FMS also communicate with the central application.
 This creates a fully integrated solution that enables all status and control instructions to be shared automatically with the different rail stations.
-Operators monitor and control station assets and communications equipment though this core system, which enables them to manage the comprehensive capabilities of the FMS.
+Operators monitor and control station assets and communications equipment through this core system, which enables them to manage the comprehensive capabilities of the FMS.
 Managers can assign and move personnel according to demand, which has resulted in reduced operations costs.
-And since some of the station equipment operates automatically, the Passenger Information System is saving energy too.
+In addition, since some of the station equipment operates automatically, the Passenger Information System is saving energy too.